 Is the forex broker a non-dealing desk or dealing desk broker?

-A dealing desk forex broker is one who interferes with your orders, by monitoring them and then often puts a trade in against them.
-On the other hand, the non-dealing desk broker offers you a direct access to the foreign exchange markets.
+A dealing desk forex broker is one who interferes with your orders, by monitoring them and then often places a trade against their position.
+On the other hand, the non-dealing desk broker offers you direct access to the foreign exchange markets.
 The main difference between the two is that the dealing desk brokers usually have fixed spreads while non-dealing desk brokers have variable spreads as they are getting the rates from a liquidity provider.

 Commissions and spreads are the costs of doing business in the Forex market.
 These costs are charged by the brokers per trade as a fee in return for executing orders.